PetrovaValerie/task-manager/README.md

 <div align="left">

+  The user can:

-- the user can track tasks
+- track tasks

 - complete / delete tasks

+- click onto the completed tasks

-- search for tasks
+- search for specific tasks

-- actions have been saved in the localStorage
+All actions have been saved in the localStorage.

 </div>